-If you want to collaborate on a concept that involves rope bondage, you should know that I match what and how I tie to the current experience level of the model, and some of that is further mitigated by our experience tying together.
+So, all that said: I am happy to work with anyone at any experience level, including brand new to rope, but you should know that I match what and how I tie to the current experience level of the model, and some of that is further mitigated by our experience tying together.
 In other words, if you’re new to rope, I will keep the ties less strenuous and err on the side of safety.
 And even if you are experienced, I won’t do any high-risk ties for photos with you until and unless we’ve had a chance to build up to that level together by doing some lab tying beforehand.

 Rope bondage can be extremely dangerous, and adding photography to the mix can increase those risks.
 The biggest risks include: nerve compression damage which can lead to impaired mobility or complete mobility loss for hours, weeks, months, or longer; positional asphyxiation and fainting; muscle and joint strain or dislocation; and the risks of falling (particularly with fainting).

 All of these risks get higher as the experience of both the person tying and the person being tied gets lower, but they are always a risk even with the most experienced practitioners.
 Anyone who tries to convince you otherwise, or assure you that they have enough experience to make sure those things don’t happen, is lying … either out of ignorance or because they just want to get you in their rope.